 Certain individuals and entities are excluded from the settlement class:

-• Anyone who has filed a separate lawsuit against Delta Air Lines Inc. regarding the Jan.
-14, 2020, incident.
+- Anyone who filed a separate lawsuit against Delta Air Lines Inc. regarding the Jan.
+14, 2020, incident

 How much is the class action settlement payout?

-• Owners settlement fund pro rata cash payment: 67% of the fund, about $33,895,300, is allocated to property owners.
+- Owners settlement fund pro rata cash payment: The settlement allocates 67% of the fund, about $33,895,300, to property owners.
 Each approved property claim will receive an equal payment.
-Final payment amount will be determined by the number of claims filed.
+The settlement administrator will determine the final payment amount by the number of valid claims filed.

-• If there is more than one owner on the title, the payment for that property will be divided equally between each owner that submits a valid claim.
+- If there is more than one owner on the title, the administrator will dive the payment for that property equally between each owner who submits a valid claim.

-• Residents settlement fund pro rata cash payment: 33% of the net settlement fund, about $16,694,700, is allocated to residents and renters.
-Each resident claim will receive an equal payment.
+- Residents settlement fund pro rata cash payment: The settlement allocates 33% of the fund, about $16,694,700, to residents and renters.
+Each approved resident claim will receive an equal payment.
 Final payment amount will be determined by the number of claims filed.

 How to claim a class action rebate

-To receive a settlement payment, class members can file a claim online or print and mail the PDF claim form to the settlement administrator.
-All claims must be submitted online or postmarked by Feb.
+To receive a settlement payment, class members can file a claim online or print, complete and mail the PDF claim form to the settlement administrator.
+They must submit a claim online or postmark it by Feb.
 6, 2026.

 Settlement administrator’s mailing address: Delta Air Lines Settlement Administrator, PO Box 301132, Los Angeles, CA 90030-1132